longturn/freeciv21/docs/General/Manuals/client-manual.rst

 City Outlines
-    Enables or Disables the disply on the `Map View`_ of the city's vision radius or outline.
+    Enables or Disables the display on the `Map View`_ of the city's vision radius or outline.

 City Output
     Enables or Disables the display on the `Map View`_ the city's food, production and trade as shown